Luctia/scream/README.md

 generate a `.jmx` file that will be used by JMeter.

 ### Running with Kubernetes
-First, the JMeter Docker image must be built using `docker build -t jmeter .`.
-This will create a runnable JMeter Docker image that will be used by Kubernetes.
+First, the JMeter Docker image must be built using `docker build -t scream .`.
+This will create a runnable Java Docker image that will be used by Kubernetes.
+You can then deploy this image using the pre-made Kubernetes configuration files in `/kubernetes`